ylu8888/AetherX/README.md

 # Fake Stack Overflow

 AEtherX is a full-stack question and answer website for programmers, similar to Stack Overflow.
 This semester-long project was made during my CSE 316 course (Software Development) from Aug to Dec 2023.

-Our team wrote 7000+ lines of code using React, Node.js, Express, MongoDB (MERN Stack), & Tailwind CSS.
+Tech Used: Our team wrote 7000+ lines of code using React, Node.js, Express, MongoDB (MERN Stack), & Tailwind CSS.

 ## Desktop Preview